Tuesday, March 8, 2022

 Some background may be in order.
 The United Nations consists of two main bodies.
 The General Assembly has a delegate from virtually every country in the world, currently comprising 193.
 They pass thousands of resolutions but none of their words are actually binding on anyone.
 They can’t send an army anywhere.
 Even if they all agree that one of their fellow members has done something horrible, all they can do is wag their finger at them.

-Over the years the Security Council has initiated peacekeeping (military) actions in Korea, Africa, Cyprus, Papua New Guinea, the Middle East, and many other places
+Over the years the Security Council has initiated peacekeeping (military) actions in Korea, Africa, Cyprus, Kosovo, the Middle East, and many other places

-Far more actions were proposed, but one key feature of the Security Council has most frequently resulted in inactivity: Each permanent member has veto power.
-So actions or sanctions proposed by, for example, the United States, were usually vetoed by the U.S.S.R., and vice versa.
+Far more actions were proposed; but one key feature of the Security Council has most frequently resulted in inactivity: Each permanent member has veto power.
+So actions or sanctions proposed by, for example, the United States, have usually been vetoed by the U.S.S.R., and vice versa.

 This is not just semantics.
 Notice that ‘China’ is also one of the permanent members, yet the China that is on the Security Council today is not the same China that was given the seat in 1945.
-That Republic of China that initially held the permanent seat on the Security Council now resides on the island of Taiwan, where they fled after the communist uprising in China led to a civil war.
+That Republic of China, which initially held the permanent seat on the Security Council now resides on the island of Taiwan, where they fled after a communist uprising in China led to a civil war.
 Their seat was given, after a lot of legal maneuvering, voting, and paperwork, to the People’s Republic of China – the communist government of mainland China – in 1971.
+Taiwan, as a consequence, is not given legal recognition, or even a seat, in the UN.

-There was no legal maneuvering or paperwork filed when Yeltsin’s Russian government sat down in the Security Council seat vacated by the Soviet Union.
-And that oversight has been ignored for 30 years.
+There was even less legal maneuvering and paperwork filed when Boris Yeltsin’s new Russia government representative sat down in the Security Council seat vacated by the Soviet Union.
+A lot of legal wrangling might prove that Russia is not entitled to the Soviet Union's seat.
+Unfortunately, it would be a tough slog to try to correct that oversight now.

-That would be significant to Christians.
-Serious Bible students see the U.N. as the fulfillment of the scarlet-colored beast described in Revelation chapter 17.
+Why is all this significant to Christians?
+Serious Bible students see the UN as the fulfillment of the scarlet-colored beast described in Revelation chapter 17.
 Verse 13 of that chapter foretells that the member nations will “give their power and authority to the wild beast” for a short time right before the end of this system.

-Taking away veto power from one of the belligerent countries, thus making the U.N. more effective, would certainly give the beast more power and authority.
+Taking away veto power from one of the belligerent countries, thus making the UN more effective, would certainly give the beast more power and authority, even if temporarily.

 It could even result in people worldwide finally proclaiming “Peace and Security!”
 (1 Thessalonians 5:3)

 Please feel free to leave a polite comment.
-To read my earlier columns about the U.N. click here.
+To read one of my earlier columns about the UN click here.